-- For the Orchestration Server Application object-in the orchestration, persistence, scxml, and log sections of the Options tab of the Orchestration Server Properties dialog box.
-If you are configuring clustering, you also create a cluster section and add options to it. - For DN (Extension or RoutePoint), or Interaction Queue objects-in the Orchestration section of the Annex tab of the appropriate Properties dialog box.

-• For Script objects of type CfgEnhancedRouting (Enhanced Routing Script objects)-in the Application or ApplicationParms section of the Annex tab of the appropriate Properties dialog box.
+- For the Orchestration Server Application object-In the orchestration, persistence, scxml, log, mcr, and cluster sections of the Options tab of the Orchestration Server Properties dialog box.
+If you are configuring clustering, you must create a cluster section and add options to it. - For DN (Extension or RoutePoint), or Interaction Queue objects-In the Orchestration section of the Annex tab of the appropriate Properties dialog box. - For Script objects of type CfgEnhancedRouting (Enhanced Routing Script objects)-In the Application or ApplicationParms section of the Annex tab of the appropriate Properties dialog box.